Fab2bprog/Radinus/README.md

 Radinus is free software that was developed with the Windev development tool from PCSoft.
 The use of this source code, its modification and its compilation requires at least possession of a Windev PCSoft license in version 28 or higher.

+Radinus version 0.13
+- Ability to export operation list lines in QIF and OFX format.

 Radinus version 0.12
--Aesthetic and ergonomic reorganization of all windows concerning budget management.
+- Aesthetic and ergonomic reorganization of all windows concerning budget management.

 Radinus version 0.11
--In the operations list window: addition of a button to point transactions more quickly.
+- In the operations list window: addition of a button to point transactions more quickly.
--Added an option to open the windows calculator.
+- Added an option to open the windows calculator.
--Relook window for bank file integration and csv file management window
+- Relook window for bank file integration and csv file management window

 Radinus version 0.10
 - Added a basic hyper-file repair tool that allows reindexing of all files.